-The problems of client-side A/B testing
+The problems with client-side A/B testing

-Usually the only option for static sites
+Usually, the only option for static sites

 Poor performance that possibly nullifies the test

 Layer0 Edge Experiments remedy these problems by enabling A/B testing at the edge.
-On the XDN, new experiences are always native, cached and sub-second.
+On the XDN, new experiences are always native, cached, and sub-second.
 This extends beyond A/B tests to any variant of your website.